pmuellr/WebSQLStepper/README.md

 WebSQLStepper
 =============

 A simple layer over Web SQL to help avoid callback hell.
-It's pretty simple, you wiill still have to have some familiarity with the [WebSQL][] API.
+It's a pretty thin layer, so you will still have to have familiarity with the [WebSQL][] API.

 api
 ===